elfrances/esp32SkelApp/README.md

 ### WiFi Station

 Adds support for WiFi station, so that the ESP32 device can connect to a WiFi network to get Internet connectivity.
+The credentials to join the WiFi network can be provisioned manually or obtained directly from the WiFi router via WPS.

 ### Web Server

-Adds support for a basic HTTP web server.
+Adds support for a basic HTTP web server, that can be used to serve documents to a remote client.

 ### OTA Update